jjloomis/adobe-premiere-creating-a-social-media-video/working-with-text-and-transitions/adding-a-cross-dissolve.md

-# Adding a Cross Dissolve
+# Adding a Cross Dissolve Between Two Images

 1. In the Workspaces bar, click **Effects**.
 The Effects panel will open on the right.
 2. In the Effects panel, expand **Video Transition**s.
 Then expand **Dissolve**.